The Human-Canine Bond.

 Dogs are not wolves.

-As we have learnt in other Holidays4Dogs articles, dogs are not wolves and there is now plenty of evidence to show that dogs do not behave the same as wolf packs – either captive, or in wild groups.
+Research tells us that, dogs are not wolves and there is now plenty of evidence to show that dogs do not behave the same as wolf packs – either captive, or in wild groups.
+While it is commonly stated that dogs have derived from the wolf species, scientists believe they may share a common ancestor, rather than being domesticated directly from wolves.

-Wolves in captivity will will become agitated if separated from their wolf pack and seldom bond with their human caretakers – particularly if this involves being in unfamiliar territory.
-This is not true of domesticated dogs who very readily bond with their human caretakers.
+Wolves in captivity, for example, will will become agitated if separated from their wolf pack and seldom bond with their human caretakers – particularly if this involves being in unfamiliar territory.
+This is not true of domesticated dogs, who very readily bond with their human caretakers.

 Attachment levels towards humans.